barryclark/jekyll-now/_posts/2015-09-12-Hiring-a-Great-Technical-Team-Part-1.md

 If your network is not sufficient, then you will need to broaden your search.
-In almost all cases this means delegating to someone else to do the legwork for you, a person a.k.a as a recruiter or, more poetically, a head hunter.
+In almost all cases this means delegating to someone else to do the legwork for you, a person a.k.a as a recruiter or (more poetically) a head hunter.

 If this person really knows his/her stuff, she will have the extensive network of "tried-and-tested" professionals to reach out to fill your role.
 That is an ideal situation.